-In fact, you will still find the line where the bartender hangs soggy money with clothes pegs to dry out the dollar bills.
+In fact, you will still find the line where the bartender hangs up soggy bills with clothes pegs in order to dry out the bills.

-I have known Mickey, (your friendly bartender) for many years.
-He was once my next door neighbour and is an avid gardener.
+I have known Mickey, (your friendly bartender) for about 20 years.
+He was once my next door neighbour and he (like myself) is an avid gardener.
 He grows papayas, bananas, mangos and other local fruit.
-He's not only a very attentive bartender but he's a really great guy to get to know.
+He's not only a very attentive bartender but he's a really nice man too!

 Visitors will find the atmosphere at the bar is very laid back.
 Its a marvelous place to spend time and you'll find lots of bar games to amuse those who enjoy a challenge.
 One game I find particularly frustrating is the ring and hook game.
 I have seen people spend hours at a time mastering their technique!

 The views from the restaurant are spectacular and its easy to understand why White Bay is so popular.
-Unfortunately, it is almost too popular for my liking, but it still holds a great attraction for just about everyone visiting the British Virgin Islands.
+Unfortunately, it is almost too popular at times, but it still holds a great attraction for just about everyone visiting the British Virgin Islands.

 Despite the fact that the the Soggy Dollar can get very busy, there are still several places nearby where you can grab a little peaceful solitude.